Green Valley (NSW)

 The level of residential development activity in Green Valley is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Green Valley averaged approximately 20 new dwelling approvals per year over the past five financial years, totalling an estimated 104 homes.
-By FY-26 so far, 12 approvals have been recorded.
+AreaSearch analysis of ABS building approval numbers indicates Green Valley averaged approximately 20 new dwelling approvals per year over the past five financial years, totalling an estimated 104 homes.
+As of FY-26, 12 approvals have been recorded.
 Despite population decline during this period, housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
-The average expected construction cost value of new homes is $266,000, which is below regional norms, reflecting more affordable housing options for purchasers.
+The average construction cost value of new homes is $266,000, below regional norms, reflecting more affordable housing options.

-This financial year, $1.1 million in commercial approvals have been registered, indicating the area's residential nature.
+This financial year has seen $1.1 million in commercial approvals registered, demonstrating the area's residential nature.
 Compared to Greater Sydney, Green Valley has significantly less development activity, 92.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, this level is also lower, suggesting market maturity and possible development constraints.
-New development consists of 86.0% standalone homes and 14.0% medium to high-density housing, preserving Green Valley's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Nationally, Green Valley also reflects lower development levels, suggesting market maturity and possible development constraints.
+New development comprises 86.0% standalone homes and 14.0% medium to high-density housing, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 With around 656 people per dwelling approval, Green Valley reflects a highly mature market.
 Given population is expected to remain stable or decline, Green Valley should see reduced pressure on housing, potentially creating opportunities for buyers in the future.